princehaku/playwright-search-mcp/README.md

 - Each search engine may have different response times
 - Some engines may require different anti-bot strategies
-- Browser state management varies between engines
+- Browser state management is consistent across all engines
 - Rate limiting and blocking policies differ across platforms

 ## Comparison with Commercial SERP APIs